richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 - Most provisioners require access to remote resources via a `ssh` or `winrm` using a nested `connection` block.
 - `connection` blocks cannot refer to a parent resource by local name and use a special self object e.g `user = self.admin_username`.

-- `null_resource` & `provisioner` - if you wish to run a provisioner that is not directly associate with a resource you can associate them with a null resource - `null_resource`.
+- If you wish to use a `provisioner` block that is not directly associated with a resource use a `null_resource`.
-  - Example - you may create a time resource to wait 90 secs after VM creation, then create a `null_resources` that depends on the time resource and create the connection and provisioner block as part of the `null_resource`.
+  - For example - you may create a time resource to wait 90 secs after VM creation, then create a `null_resources` that depends on the time resource and create the connection and provisioner block as part of the `null_resource`.
+  - This `provisioner` could be used to upload the latest application code to the VM and so by updating the code the entire VM is **not** re-provisioned.

 - Types - Creation-time or destroy-time provisioners
 	- File - copy files from terraform executing machine into newly created resource using ssh or winrm.